isw-kudos/kudos-docs/docs/boards/howto/getting-started-with-kudos-boards.md

 ### Kanban View - Add Lists and Cards

 Add lists to a board to categorise todos and entries.
-Click on _Add a List_ to add a new list to your board.
+Click on _Add a list_ to add a new list to your board.

 ![Create List Example](/assets/boards/create_list.png)

-Click on _Add a Card_ in any list to add a card to that list.
+Click on _Add a card_ in any list to add a card to that list.

 ![Create Card Example](/assets/boards/create_card.png)